melt-umn/monto-v3-draft/content/draft02/index.md

 ## 8.2.
 Asynchronous Communication

-Re-adding support for asynchronous communication between Clients and Brokers as a protocol extension could be implemented as a protocol extension either by polling, which is relatively efficient in HTTP/2, or with a chunked response in HTTP/1.1.
+Re-adding support for asynchronous communication between Clients and Brokers as a protocol extension could be implemented via polling (which is relatively efficient in HTTP/2 due to request multiplexing), WebSockets (in HTTP/1.1 only), or with a chunked response.

 ## 8.3.
 Commands